joynool/healthcare-related-website/README.md

 # Project Name: Fitness Club

 This site represents Fitness Club gym information with functionality.
-Its 3 pages website.
-Home page shows top banner and all services.
-Other two page represent offer and about us information.
-Its basically login/register based website so that you can get all service after successful register.
+It's 3 pages website.
+The home page shows the top banner and all services.
+The other two pages represent the offer and our information.
+It's a login/register-based website so that you can get all services after registering.

-Check out my live site - [Fitness Club](https://fitness-club-5b37c.web.app/).
+Check out live site - [Fitness Club](https://fitness-club-5b37c.web.app/).

-- This site represents gym information.
+- This site represents fitness club gym services with a membership facility.
-- You can checkout all services at home page.
-- If you want details about services you must be registered.
+- If you want to check out the details service or the free offer, you must be successfully registered or logged in.
-- You can also find 1 day offer.
-- You can find header and footer with all pages.
+- Without registering or login you can visit the home page and service page only.
+- Fully responsive for mobile devices and desktops with user-friendly UI.